 Now, by “saved” Garrett doesn’t mean that he questions the salvation of the individual members of the Churches of Christ.
 Rather, he is concerned to save the Churches of Christ as a “viable witness to the Christian faith.
 What must it do to escape extinction in the decades ahead …?”

 The comments in this series have largely focused on the baptism question — which is inevitable given that Garrett is urging us to fellowship denominations other than the Churches of Christ.
 The comments follow very much along the traditional lines, and I’d urge us to think of the question in some different ways.
 After all, people have long ago stopped listening to the traditional arguments — on both sides.

 First, many denominations baptize believers by immersion for the remission of sins.
 We are not alone in this respect at all.

 The independent Christian Churches/Churches of Christ, of course, share our baptismal doctrine and practices — and yet many treat them as damned in their sins.

 The Roman Catholics often baptize adult converts by immersion for the remission of sins, and they have always done this — although not always uniformly.
 European cathedrals typically have a separate baptistry that is designed for immersion.
 Recently, many (not all) American cathedrals have built baptistries for immersion.

 The Eastern Orthodox have always baptized adult converts by immersion or dipping — except they do it three times — and theirs is also for the remission of sins.

-All Baptists baptize by immersion, and some do so for remission of sins.
+All Baptists baptize by immersion, and some do so for a remission of sins.
 Yes, really.
 I know some personally.
-Not every pastor follows denominational teaching, and not every Baptist denomination adheres to Zwinglian teaching (the teaching that baptism is symbolic of grace previously received traces back to Zwingli).
+Not every pastor follows the denominational teaching and not every Baptist denomination adheres to Zwinglian teaching (the teaching that baptism is symbolic of grace previously received traces back to Zwingli).

 The Wikipedia says,